mateuszniechwiej/Ms-1-LP/README.md

 # UX

 ## User Stories

-### As a new user, I want to. . .
+###  As a first-time visitor :

-#### Easy and intuitive navigation through the website to :
+  1. I want to intiutively navigate through the website(with the main focus on mobile(looking for food-related places happens often on the route).

-  * find information about the product and services the company offers.
+  2. I want to find information about the product and services the company offers.
+  3. I want to find about the opening times in each location the product is offered.
-  * locate the Cafe and the remaining ice-cream shops.
+  4. I want to be able to locate the Cafe and the remaining ice-cream shops.
-  * be able to see Menu
-  * know what facilities are available in each location (like parking, seat in/out, is coffee/drinks available and other deserts, can I pay with card)
+  5. I want to know what facilities are available in each location (like parking, seat in/out, "is coffee/drinks available and other deserts?", "can I pay with a card?").
-  * Find about opening times and form of contact.
+  6. I want to view the current company **"Menu"**.
-  * Find any reviews about the place on social media.
+  7. I want to find reviews about this company on social media.
-  * Find photos or videos of the places and products.
+  8. I want to find photos or videos of the places and products.
-  * be able to enjoy the design of the website and the content
+  9. I want to enjoy the design of the website and the content.
-  * easy navigate on smartphones, tablets and desktop computers and be able to see all the content.

-### As a returning customer, I want to :
+### As a returning visitor:

-* Find about any new products the company is offering.
-* Be able to find contact information.
+1. I want to find contact information.
-* Information about the times opening changes (if they occur).
+2. I want to find directions to the Café and the remaining ice-cream shops.
+3. I want to find about current opening times.
-* to see new images or videos of the places and products.
+4. I want to see new images or videos of the places and product.

 ## Project Workflow
 * To organise the project work I used JIRA project management tool: